freeCodeCamp/freeCodeCamp/guide/english/book-recommendations/index.md

 This list was compiled from multiple suggestion threads on Reddit and Stackoverflow.

-Please feel free to add more that you have found useful!
+Please feel free to add more that you have found useful.